pxslip/db-studio/docs/self-hosted/config-options.md

 ## Rate Limiting

 You can use the built-in rate-limiter to prevent users from hitting the API too much.
 Simply enabling the rate-limiter will set a default maximum of 50 requests per second, tracked in memory.
-Once you have multiple copies of Directus running under a load balancer, or your user base grows so much that memory is no longer a viable place to store the rate limiter information, you can use an external `memcache` or `redis` instance to store the rate limiter data.
+Once you have multiple copies of d9 running under a load balancer, or your user base grows so much that memory is no longer a viable place to store the rate limiter information, you can use an external `memcache` or `redis` instance to store the rate limiter data.